Armenteros2001/Py_Outlook/README.md

 # Py_Outlook
+Automating manual tasks - DigitalSreeni
-Project to download emails from my Outlook account to an Excel file
+Reading Outlook inbox (or other mail folder) and extracting the required information to an Excel file